VA Construction Loan

 Construction Phase Draws released at each verified milestone 6–12 months

-One-Time Close vs. Two-Time Close
+One-Time Close vs. Two-Time Close: What the Difference Costs You

-Most VA construction loans use the one-time close format.
-You close once before construction begins, lock your rate, and the loan converts automatically when the home is done.
-But some veterans encounter the two-time close option.
-With two-time close, you take a separate construction loan first and then refinance into a permanent VA mortgage when the build is complete.
-That means two separate closings, two sets of closing costs, and a rate on the permanent loan that isn't known until you refinance.
-So the rate risk is real.
-If rates rise during your build, your permanent loan costs more than you expected.
+The two-time close works differently.
+You take a short-term construction loan first, then refinance into a permanent VA mortgage when the build is complete.
+That means two separate closings, two sets of closing costs, and a permanent rate that isn’t set until you refinance.
+If rates rise during your build, your permanent loan costs more than you expected when you started.
+Rate risk is real on a project that can span six to twelve months.

 Feature One-Time Close Two-Time Close